 Very few caps can stand up to the beauty and longevity of a copper cap.
 Copper naturally develops a green tone patina that many people find very attractive.
 This aging process takes upwards of seven years to achieve.
 A great example of this copper patina is the Statue of Liberty.
 When first delivered your copper cap or shroud will be bright like a new penny.
-Within the first 3 to 6 months of owning your new copper cap it should dull down and loose its shine.
+Within the first 3 to 6 months of owning your new copper cap it should dull down and lose its shine.
 After about a year the first signs of its patina should appear with it gaining veins of brown in its finish.
 Watching your cap change over time is one of the most enjoyable parts of owning natural copper.

 Copper is measured in ounces per square foot.
 Our copper Chimney Champion comes in 20oz copper and most of our shrouds start in 16oz copper.
 It is common to see stainless steel supports inside a copper cap.
 This allows a lower weight copper to be used while giving the same visual appeal.
 We can make shrouds and caps of higher weight copper by request.